abosd26/ftp/README.md

 The system is a multi-client server structure, based on UDP protocol stop-and-wait process, file transmission program.
 Moreover, checksum method and retransmit mechanism for error control are implemented.

 Notice: The program must be executed by superuser privileges.
-In addition, the client host must have a default gw for broadcasting invoked
+In addition, the client host must have a default gw for the broadcasting
-        by server discovery stage.
+        packet, which is invoked in the server discovery stage.

 client: 1.
 Usage => ./myftpClient &ltport #&gt &ltfile name&gt
         2. Connect to server.